Charity (?)1

 Citations

-2. [S205] Ancestry.com, online www.ancestry.com, Ancestry World Tree; references birth records in Prince George Parish, Montgomery Co., MD.
+2. [S205] Ancestry World Tree; references birth records in Prince George Parish, Montgomery Co., MD, viewed at ancestry.com (www.ancestry.com).

 Sarah Wilcoxon1